hermscoder/hermscoder/README.md

 ### 🔭 I’m currently working on
 - 🎨 Building a game without any libraries in Java
-- 🏗️ Backend of a micro-services application for finding roomates.
+- 🏗️ Backend of a micro-services application for finding roommates.
 (On hold)

 ### 🌱 I’m currently learning ...
-- 🎨 Studying more about Kotlin, Java and developing micro services with Spring
+- 🎨 Studying more about Kotlin, and Java and developing microservices with Spring

 ### 💼 Technical Skills